 The Honorable Marie E. Lihotz joined Archer as Of Counsel after serving twenty years as a member of the New Jersey Judiciary, including more than eleven years in the Appellate Division.
 Judge Lihotz concentrates her practice in resolving legal disputes through mediation and arbitration, including family, business, estate, employment as well as appellate arbitration matters.
 She is a member of the American Arbitration Association Commercial and Employment Roster of Arbitrators, an approved Rule 4:21A arbitrator and Rule 1:40 civil mediator, as well as a member of the National Academy of Distinguished Neutrals.
 Further, Judge Lihotz consults on trial and appellate presentations.

 Judge Lihotz was originally appointed to the Tax Court of New Jersey by Governor Christine Todd Whitman.
 During her judicial career, she served as Presiding Judge of the Family Part, Burlington Vicinage and, as one of the Appellate Division’s senior judges, as the Presiding Judge of Part B. During her tenure in the Appellate Division, Judge Lihotz authored more than 120 published opinions.

 Judge Lihotz led the Supreme Court’s Family Practice Committee as the second Chair, succeeding the Honorable Eugene Serpentelli.
 She served as Chair of the Judicial Education Committee for the Conference of Family Part Presiding Judges.
 She was a member and instructor of the Supreme Court Judicial Education Committee; Co-Chair of the Sub-Committee for the New Family Judge’s Judges’ Orientation; a member of the Internet Technology Committee and E-filing subcommittee; Chair of the Appellate Division’s Technology Committee, and a member of the Supreme Court’s Committee on Public Access to Court Records.

 Judge Lihotz is past president and a founding member of the Thomas S. Forkin Family Law American Inn of Court.
-During her term as president, the Inn was first recognized by the National AIC in the Circle of Excellence and later as achieving the Platinum Level of excellence in the requisite core competencies.
+During her term as president, the Inn was first recognized by the National AIC in the Circle of Excellence and later achieving the Platinum Level of excellence in the requisite core competencies.